-- Chief Development Officer.
-Mr. Constien has served in the Farm Credit System since May 19, 1980.
-He served as Chief Operations Officer from January 2008 to October, 2014.
-Mr. Constien served as Branch Manager - Vice President of the Clinton office from 1989 through 2007.
-He is a board member for Midwestern Oklahoma Development Authority, a public trust organized in 1969, for the purpose of administration and development of the Clinton-Sherman Airport.
-Blake Byrd
+Executive Vice President and Chief Development Officer.
+Mr. Constien has served the Farm Credit System since May 19, 1980, and was appointed Executive Vice President and Chief Development Officer in October 2014.
+Mr. Constien has 35 years banking experience with the Farm Credit System and has served in a range of management positions including Chief Credit Officer, Chief Operating Officer and Chief Marketing Officer.
+He is a board member for Midwestern Oklahoma Industrial Foundation, a public trust organized in 1969, for the purpose of administration and development of the Clinton-Sherman Airport in Burns Flat, Oklahoma.